Vicentesan/how-to-jwks/README.md

 # How to JWKS

-This repository demonstrates a robust approach to implementing JSON Web Key Set (JWKS) authentication.
-After wrestling with key rotation, token validation, and session management across multiple projects, I've settled on this pattern that keeps things simple and reliable.
+This repository demonstrates my first attempt at implementing JSON Web Key Set (JWKS) authentication.
+After learning the basics from [Diego Fernandes (@dieegosf)](https://x.com/dieegosf) and diving deep into key rotation, token validation, and session management, I've created this implementation that keeps things simple and reliable.
+A huge shoutout to Diego for teaching me the fundamentals of JWKS and inspiring me to create this blog post available at [vicentesan.dev/blog/how-to-jwks](https://vicentesan.dev/blog/how-to-jwks).

+This is a living document for the community.
+Feel free to open issues to discuss improvements, edge cases, or share your experiences.
+Pull requests are welcome to enhance the implementation, fix bugs, or add new features.
+Let's learn and improve together!

 ## The Problem